Yuu18id/vit-ela-ai-image-classifier/README.md

 # AI Image Classifier with ViT and ELA

 A web application for image classification using Vision Transformer (ViT) with Error Level Analysis (ELA) preprocessing.
-This system is designed to detect image manipulation or classify images based on your custom dataset.
+This system is designed to detect ai-generated image or classify images based on your custom dataset.

 ## 🌟 Key Features